EdwinTun98/tp/docs/DeveloperGuide.md

 The sequence diagram of `Income.java` shares the same underlying explanations as the sequence diagram of `Expense.java`.

-Here is a self-explanatory Java code snippet and its sample output:
+Here is a Java code snippet and its sample output:

 ```
 Income salary = new Income("Salary", 3000.00, null);